100 Years of the Rundfunkchor Berlin – Moments and Insights Into the Choir’s History

 Opening of the Funkhaus Nalepastraße

 In summer 1951, on the site of a former plywood factory in Nalepastraße, East Berlin, work began to convert the facilities into a radio centre.
 At the same time, much of the equipment at Masurenallee was dismantled.
 By mid-September 1952, the first studios in the new Funkhaus began broadcasting, although not all rooms were yet completed.
-After vacating the Haus des Rundfunks, the choir was forced to move from one rehearsal space to another, using cultural halls at factories, the Academy of Arts at Robert-Koch-Platz, and the Post Office on Oberwallstraße.
+After vacating the Haus des Rundfunks, the choir was forced to move from one rehearsal space to another, using cultural halls in factories, the Academy of Arts at Robert-Koch-Platz, and the Post Office on Oberwallstraße.

 1967: Tour of Italy